School Technology Upgrades

 Thanks to voter support of the 2024 Capital Levy for Safety, Technology, and Facilities Improvements, we are enhancing student and staff safety, modernizing our IT infrastructure, and updating instructional technology.

-- During summer 2025, new 86-inch interactive flat panels (IFPs) will replace end-of-life projectors at Timberline High School, and Lacey, Lydia Hawk, Meadows, Olympic View, and Pleasant Glade Elementary Schools.
-We will continue to install IFPs over the next two years in all remaining schools still using wall mounted projectors.
+- During summer 2025, we installed new 86-inch interactive flat panels (IFPs) to replace end-of-life projectors at Timberline High School, and Lacey, Lydia Hawk, Meadows, Olympic View, and Pleasant Glade Elementary Schools.
+We will continue installing IFPs over the next two years in all remaining schools that still use wall-mounted projectors.

 - In 2025-26, we will refresh student Chromebooks for all 6th- and 9th-grade students.
-Summit Virtual Academy students will get a full refresh of student laptops to meet the demands of their online curriculum.
-Our elementary schools will be the focus of next year, with refreshed devices coming for some classroom carts.
+Summit Virtual Academy students got a full refresh of student laptops to meet the demands of the online curriculum.

-- Our network team will install about 1,200 higher capacity and faster wireless access points in all district buildings to meet staff and student needs for daily instruction, large events, testing, and public Wi-Fi.
+- Our network team will install about 1,200 higher-capacity, faster wireless access points across all district buildings to meet staff and student needs for daily instruction, large events, testing, and public Wi-Fi.

-- We will install new street signage displays Timberline High School, Nisqually Middle School, and Lakes and Horizons Elementary Schools for family and community information.
+- We installed new street signage displays at Timberline High School, Nisqually Middle School, and Lakes and Horizons Elementary Schools for family and community information.

-- We are installing upgraded audiovisual cabling at North Thurston High School, Salish Middle School, and Evergreen Forest and Pleasant Glade Elementary Schools.
-The new wiring will maximize the resolution on the existing displays and increase the reliability of the computer connections.
+- We installed upgraded audiovisual cabling at North Thurston High School, Salish Middle School, and Evergreen Forest and Pleasant Glade Elementary Schools.
+The new wiring maximizes the resolution on the existing displays and increases the reliability of the computer connections.

 Projects in 2025-26 school year and beyond